thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 Stephen Shkardoon: stephen@zxsecurity.co.nz
 Hugh Davenport: hugh@zxsecurity.co.nz

-### 1.1 - Purpose
+### 1.1 Purpose

-The system must take video input from any standard webcam, and from this input - detect when a bus is seen running a red light & report to the user in real-time.
+The system must take a video input from any standard webcam, and from this input - detect when a bus is seen running a red light & report to the user in real-time.

-### 1.2 - Scope
+### 1.2 Scope

 The Bus Factor Project will produce a program which can be set up and run on any consumer-available computer, using a commercially available webcam.
 The program should be able to run on both Windows and Linux devices and work when set up at any intersection, from any angle.
 The program will take in a video input.
 It will then automatically detect the location & status of the red light in the video, and automatically detect when a bus runs the detected red light.
-Meaning, the state of the light must be automatically detected, and the boundary point for the intersection (I.e. the line not to be crossed by the bus) should be either manually inputted or automatically detected.
+To do this, the state of the light must be automatically detected, and the boundary point for the intersection (I.e. the line not to be crossed by the bus) should be either manually inputted or automatically detected.
 When an offence is detected, the program should automatically trigger some sort of event to notify the user - either a pre-programmed event or some other user-defined code.
 Then, a short video clip of the offence should be saved, showing time before and after the offence.
-Extra potential features could include Licence Plate Detection, OBS Integration, Speed Detection of offending vehicles, Reporting events to local Traffic Authorities, or prediction/statistics based on factors such as time of the offence, weather, or location.
-The software will be used exclusively by the clients to enhance their podcast - "The Bus Factor," by removing the need for them to observe and update their live stream manually when a form of offence is detected.
+Extra potential features could include Licence Plate Detection, OBS Integration, Speed Detection of offending vehicles, Reporting events to local Traffic Authorities, or prediction/statistics based on factors such as time of offence, weather, or location.
+The software will be used exclusively by the clients to enhance their podcast - "The Bus Factor", by removing the need for them to manually observe and update their live stream when an offence is detected.
 There are no commercial applications for this program.
 Also, the clients require that the program is developed and released under an OSI-approved license.

-### 1.3 - Product overview
+### 1.3 Product overview
-#### 1.3.1 - Product perspective
+#### 1.3.1 Product perspective

 There have been multiple studies done on vehicles running red lights at intersections, with algorithms being created to detect whether a vehicle will run a red light, with accuracy over 90%.
 The Bus Factor project product can relate to systems currently in place in multiple countries – for example, the United States of America and India – where there are cameras stationed to catch motorists running red lights.
 While the Bus Factor product is not going to be developed for commercial or government use, such as traffic enforcement, the project still holds similar requirements that it needs to detect the traffic light state and vehicles' positions in relation to the intersection/crossing.